antonioleal/myslackbuilds/0/README.md

             checks if MD5SUM(s) are correct in the infor file, use together with 0print-tarball-md5sums.sh to prepare a new *.info file.

-    Script: 0print-tarball-md5sums.sh
+    Script: 0update-info.sh
-    Effect: Reads the source(s) in *.info file and print new MD5SUM(s).
+    Effect: Reads the source(s) in *.info file, calculates new MD5SUM(s) and
+            produces a new *.info file.

     Script: 0meld.sh
     Effect: Compares what is currently published in slackbuilds.org (your local folder!) with your current script.
 You need the meld program.